sukeniklab/CHE600/Class_14/README.md

 2. Here’s where our expertise as scientists come into play.
 We need to integrate what we know about the system we’re studying, about the method used to obtain the data, and our intuition about what is going on to propose a model.

-3. In this case, my student was surprised to see a concentration dependence of the D/A signal – because naively we would assume the signal is coming from an individual molecule.
-My student suggested that this may be due to interaction between proteins – meaning labeled proteins would interact with each other in the cell to form DIMERS with a different D/A signal than monomers.
+3. In this case, the student was surprised to see a concentration dependence of the D/A signal – because naively we would assume the signal is coming from an individual molecule.
+The student suggested that this may be due to interaction between proteins – meaning labeled proteins would interact with each other in the cell to form DIMERS with a different D/A signal than monomers.

 4. We now have a hypothesis based on a physical intuition: As concentration increases in the cell, more of the labeled protein population would exist as a dimer with a lower D/A. We want to fit this model to our experimental data above.
 If it doesn’t work – meaning the fit is poor – the hypothesis is ruled out.
 If it works, it indicates the hypothesis might be correct – it does not prove it outright!